 The Wat Phra Singh is the most visited temple in Chiang Mai.
 It is noted for the most revered Buddha image in the city - the Phra Singh, which gave the temple the name when it was brought to the temple from India in 1367.

-Tips: The best time to visit the Wat Phra Singh is around 5pm as the monks come in to the temple to chant.
-In addition, the temple is also a major venue for celebration of the Songkran Festival (Thailand Water Festival) in April.
+Tips: The best time to visit the Wat Phra Singh is around 5 pm as the monks come into the temple to chant.
+In addition, the temple is also a major venue for the celebration of the Songkran Festival (Thailand Water Festival) in April.

 If you have already been intrigued by Wat Phra Singh, contact us to tailor-make a tour to suit your interest.